panyanyany/beeprint/README.md

-beeprint: Beautifully Print
+beeprint
 ===
-pprint is good, but not clean.
-So beeprint do it.
+make your debug printing more friendly

 Features
 ===
 - print dict elegantly
+- auto wrap text, including English and Chinese
 - outstanding mark to class and instance
 - compatible with py2 py3
-- auto wrap text, including English and Chinese

 Contents
 ===